Booked your first skin check? Here’s what to do next.

 Prepare your skin

-Please don’t wear make-up or nail polish and make sure your skin is clean.
+Please don’t wear make-up, fake tan or nail polish, and make sure your skin is clean.

 If there are any particular spots you are concerned about, consider marking your skin nearby to make sure they aren’t missed during the examination.

 If your spot of concern is in a hairy area, you may wish to shave around the spot a couple of days before your skin check.
-If you wish to wax or shave a large area of skin, this should be done at least a week before your skin check so that pimples, ingrown hairs and scabs heal.
+If you wish to wax or shave a large area of skin, this should be done at least a week before your skin check so that pimples, ingrown hairs and scabs have time to heal.

-If you’ve had recent IPL or laser treatment to your skin, we recommend deferring your skin check for about a month as the IPL treatment can change the colour of your moles.
+If you’ve had recent IPL or laser treatment to your skin, we recommend deferring your skin check for about a month as this treatment can change the colour of your moles.

 Dry skin can make spots harder to examine.
-We recommend that you keep your skin well moisturised.
-Ideally, you should moisturise any dry areas daily for a week or so before your skin check.
+If you do have very dry or flaky skin, we recommend that you moisturise daily - preferably for a week or so before your skin check.

 If you are having mole mapping (i.e. total body photography), you should wear plain coloured underwear without a pattern.

 Information to bring